nyc-pyladies/2013-Setup-Python/osx-install-pandas.md

 Follow the prompts, and permit it to install.
 If you have questions, ask a staff member.

+We urge you to choose the default install location, which is ~/anaconda.

 ### Download pandas

 In a terminal, run these commands: